leonp/leonp.github.io/_posts/2014-09-01-using-github-as-a-cms.md

 I chose WordPress because a) I know it pretty well and b) there's always a plugin to reach for.
 We use <a href="http://wp-events-plugin.com/">WP Events Manager</a> extensively, which is very good indeed.

 That's great, but WordPress does pose some fundamental problems; for a start, it's not actually that good for adding and editing content.
-The whole *posts* terminology and its blogging roots and the messy <em>New post</em>form confuse the agents; I can see why.
+The whole *posts* terminology, its blogging roots and the messy <em>New post</em> form can confuse editors.
+I can see why.

-Combine that with a bunch of technical challenges, such as malfunctioning plugins and slow load times, and you can probably see why a static site appeals.
+Combine that with a bunch of technical challenges, such as malfunctioning plugins and slow load times, and you can see why a static site appeals.

 ## Using Github Pages

 <a href="/2014/08/my-rig/">I moved this site to Github Pages</a>, so naturally enough I asked myself <i>Could we move the work site?
 Or at least run it as a group of static pages?</i>.
 This would provide several benefits:

-- Fast loading pages.
+- *Fast loading pages*.
 Not only would we get rid of calls to a database, but we'd also retain control of what was loaded and when, and make sure everything was minimised and served properly.
-- Transparent structure.
+- *Transparent structure*.
 The work site consists of a child theme of a theme that incorporates the Foundation Framework, built on a WordPress install.
 It uses 10 plugins.
 One flat, HTML site would be a joy to maintain.
-- Transparent content.
+- *Transparent content*.
 The whole website would be hosted in a public repository.
-- Some form of CMS.
-It's not realistic to expect content editors to be able to edit files, build sites with Jekyll and push and pull changes using Git.
+- *Some form of CMS*.
+It's not realistic to expect content editors to to edit files, build sites with Jekyll and push and pull changes using Git.

 Of course, it's no trivial matter implementing things like events on a static site, but let's assume it's possible.
-Would it be possible to manage content using Github Pages?
+Can we manage content using Github Pages?

 ## Managing content